 It should be understood that Deaf people communicate using a variety of different methods according to their needs and preferences.
-The FFT question has been translated into British Sign Language (BSL) for each setting to support inclusion, particularly when an interpreter is not available.
+The standard FFT question has been translated into British Sign Language (BSL) for each setting to support inclusion, particularly when an interpreter is not available.
 The film clips can be found here.

 Some Deaf people may prefer to respond to the FFT in a written format.
 Some will have excellent written English but others may find it difficult to read a quite basic piece of English.
+For these people, it may be more appropriate to use an adapted FFT question.